 The starting pay for Pathways Interns varies depending on the number of academic hours completed toward your degree.
 Undergraduate Pathways Intern salaries range from GS-4 (General Schedule 4) level for a student with sophomore standing to GS-6 level for students with senior standing.
 Pathways Interns are promoted on the basis of academic hours completed and performance ratings.
 Starting pay for graduate Pathways Interns depends on individual qualifications.
 As a general rule, master's degree candidates are appointed at the GS-7 level and doctoral degree candidates are appointed at the GS-9 level.

-One of the great things about being a Intern at JSC is that there are so many other students around.
+One of the great things about being an Intern at JSC is that there are so many other students around.
 After spending a few days getting to know everyone, we promise you won't be bored.
 There's always someone to get together with, and Houston is absolutely huge, so there's never a lack of things to do.
-Interns here do everything--movies, baseball and hockey games, beach trips (sun and sand are less than 30 minutes away!), dinners, concerts, road trips (Austin, San Antonio, College Station, New Orleans), softball with the Astronaut Candidates, skydiving, rock climbing, Bible studies, camping, and more...what else have we forgotten??
-If you look really carefully, you can even spot an Intern in the movie Armageddon--he was an extra during the filming they did here at JSC!
+Interns here do everything--movies, baseball and hockey games, beach trips (sun and sand are less than 30 minutes away!), dinners, concerts, road trips (Austin, San Antonio, College Station, New Orleans), softball with the Astronaut Candidates, skydiving, rock climbing, SCUBA, camping, and more...what else have we forgotten??

 Unfortunately, a car is practically a necessity.
 Some Interns are able to borrow a car from their parents, while others in the past have purchased used cars or taken out a lease.
 That said though, it is possible to survive without a car.
 Your best bet is to live close to JSC and be prepared to walk about a quarter-mile to work, or room with other Interns or NASA employees.
 We probably have one or two Interns per semester that work at JSC without a car.